 - Masterclasses should never be “fluffy” as it is entirely centered around the mastery of a particular topic.

 - Your goal may be to position your expertise and build your authority.
 If so, Masterclasses are most effective for you.

 - A Masterclass is similar to a webinar in some ways.
-For example, you can develop more connection on a Masterclass by offering a live Q&A session at the end or keeping the chat active throughout the presentation to engage with your audience.
+For example, you can develop more connections in a Masterclass by offering a live Q&A session at the end.
+You can also keep the chat active throughout the presentation to engage with your audience.

 - Workshops can run from 1 hour all the way up to several hours over several days.